najhassan/najh/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a first year graduate student at the Department of Computer and Information Science, University of Oregon, Eugene, OR.
-I am currently working at [SHI LAB @ UO](https://www.humphreyshi.com/people) on recent challenges of Computer vision advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/).
+Currently, I am working in [SHI LAB @ UO](https://www.humphreyshi.com/people) tackling recent challenges of Computer vision advised by [Prof. Humphrey Shi](https://www.humphreyshi.com/).
 Previously, I received my B.Sc. degree in Electrical and Electronics Engineering from University of Dhaka, Bangladesh.

 Education
 ======